-Chair of the Department of English: Mason Stokes
+Chair of the Department of English: Barbara Black

 Associate Chair: Michael Marx

-Professors: April Bernard, Barbara Black, Robert Boyers, Janet Casey, Director of the First-Year Experience and Associate Dean of the Faculty for Diversity and Faculty Affairs; Catherine Golden, The Tisch Chair in Arts and Letters; Susannah Mintz, Mason Stokes
+Professors: April Bernard, Barbara Black, Robert Boyers, Janet Casey, Associate Dean of the Faculty for Diversity and Faculty Affairs; Catherine Golden, The Tisch Chair in Arts and Letters; Susannah Mintz, Mason Stokes

-Associate Professors: Kate Greenspan, Linda Hall, Michael S. Marx, Melora Wolff
+Associate Professors: Andrew Bozio, Kate Greenspan, Linda Hall, Michael S. Marx, Melora Wolff

-Assistant Professors: Paul Benzon, Andrew Bozio, Joseph Cermatori, Bina Gogineni, Margaret Greaves, Nicholas Junkerman, Wendy Lee, Jamie Parra, Tim Wientzen
+Assistant Professors: Paul Benzon, Joseph Cermatori, Bakary Diaby, Margaret Greaves, Nicholas Junkerman, Wendy Lee, Jamie Parra, Tim Wientzen

-Visiting Assistant Professors: Olivia Dunn, Maude Emerson, L. Caitlin Jorgensen, Ruth McAdams
+Visiting Assistant Professors: Olivia Dunn, Maude Emerson, Caitlin Jorgensen, Ruth McAdams

 Distinguished Artist-in-Residence: Greg Hrbek